Comac C919

 The Comac C919 is a narrow-body airliner developed by Chinese aircraft manufacturer Comac.

 The development program was launched in 2008.
-Production began in December 2011, with the first prototype rolled out on 2 November 2015 and having its maiden flight on 5 May 2017.
-On 29 September 2022, it received its CAAC type certificate, and the first airliner was delivered to China Eastern Airlines on 9 December 2022.
+Production began in December 2011, with the first prototype being rolled out on 2 November 2015; the maiden flight took place on 5 May 2017.
+On 29 September 2022 the C919 received its CAAC type certificate.
+The first production airframe was delivered to China Eastern Airlines on 9 December 2022 and was put into commercial passenger service on 28 May 2023.